SeekingFor/jfniki/readme.txt

 ABOUT:
 * jfniki is an experimental serverless wiki implementation which runs over Freenet / FMS.
 * It is written in Java and has no external build dependencies except for freenet.jar.
-* jfniki is INCOMPATIBLE with the existing server based python fniki implementation.
+* jfniki is INCOMPATIBLE with the old circa 2011 server based python fniki implementation.
 * It can run either as a standalone web app or as a Freenet Plugin.

 REQUIREMENTS: